odinuv/web/en/apv/walkthrough/backend-select/index.md

 <div markdown='1'>
 - The form was not submitted -- display nothing
 - The form was submitted (user pressed the search button):
     - User entered no keyword -- display nothing
     - User entered a single keyword -- display persons with matching first name or last name
- - User entered two keyword -- split the keyword into words and search for user with first name matching the first word and last name matching the second word
+    - User entered two keywords -- split the keyword into words and search for the user with the first name matching the first word and the last name matching the second word
     - User entered three keywords -- display an error message
 </div>

 Page template (notice the introduction of `$message` variable: